sheldonhull/terraform-provider-centrify/README.md

 Refer to **Supported Resources and Data Sources** section in [provider document](./docs/index.md) page for details of supported configurations and [example](./examples/) usage.

 For example, this is how to [create a Windows system](./examples/centrify_system/system_windows_basic.tf) in Centrify Platform.
 This is how to [retrieve vaulted credentials](./examples/centrify_account/datasource_password.tf).

+## To delete the resource, Best practice

+ Remove the resource file
+ Run terraform init && terraform apply